 Dresden is one of the most beautiful cities in Germany and is located two hours from Berlin.
 If you have time during your trip, I recommend visiting it (leaving early to make the most of the day) either as part of an organized tour to Dresden or on your own.
 Besides being a city with a special charm, Dresden has one of the best Christmas markets in Europe.

-10. If you are interested in an excursion or guided tour of Berlin, you will also be interested in
+10. If you are interested in an excursion or guided tour in Berlin, you will also be interested in

 With each of these tours you will learn about a different aspect of Berlin and its history, but you can also take less "intense" walks through the city just to enjoy the sights.
-I recommend doing this either aboard a Berlin boat cruise or via a sightseeing bus tour with panoramic views of Berlin.
+I recommend you to do it either aboard a boat cruise in Berlin or through a sightseeing bus tour with panoramic views of Berlin.

 If you choose the option of free stops, in addition to enjoying the tour you can also move comfortably through a city that you have already discovered that it is gigantic and therefore difficult to reach on foot.
-I leave you here my articles with all the information you need to organize your cruise or your tour bus tour: Cruise Tickets in Berlin and Berlin Hop on Hop off Bus Tours.
+Here are my articles with all the information you need to organize your cruise or tour bus tour: Cruise Tickets in Berlin y Berlin Hop on Hop off Bus Tours.